Street Fighter EX3

-is a 2D head-to-head fighting game with 3D graphics, developed by Arika and published by Capcom.
+is a 2000 fighting video game developed by Arika and published by Capcom.
+The game was first released on March 4, 2000 in Japan as a launch title exclusively for the PlayStation 2, making it the first game in the Street Fighter series to be released on the console.
 It is the third and final console installment in the Street Fighter EX series.
-The game was first released on March 4, 2000 in Japan and on October 26, 2000 in North America as a launch title exclusively for the PlayStation 2, making it the first game in the Street Fighter series to be released on the console.
-It was subsequently released in Europe on March 2, 2001.
+Arika released a spiritual successor to the game and series in 2018, called Fighting EX Layer.

 Gameplay

 Mechanics

-Street Fighter EX3 features a similar gameplay system to its predecessor Street Fighter EX2 Plus with characters being able to pull off similar moves like Super Combos and Meteor Combos.
+Street Fighter EX3 is a 2D head-to-head fighting game with 3D graphics.
+It features a similar gameplay system to its predecessor Street Fighter EX2 Plus, with characters being able to pull off similar moves like Super Combos and Meteor Combos.
 However, a difference here is that the "Guard Break" system from the previous installments has been removed and replaced with a similar system called the "Surprise Blow" ("Hard Attack" in Japan), which does not use up energy stored in "super bars," although the attack can be blocked (only when standing).

 Other additions are the "Critical Parade" (calling out a tag-partner to simultaneously battle your opponent for a limited time) and "Momentary Combo" (following a special attack with another).
 Some characters received new moves, such as Skullomania having a vertical projectile.

 The core gameplay is essentially the same as previous installments.
 However, Street Fighter EX3 features Tag Battles, similar to Tekken Tag Tournament, allowing players to switch between characters and offering greater combination possibilities.